 –Scott Hayes, B-BAL Director

-Desired qualifications include: Bachelor’s degree in psychology, neuroscience, computer science, engineering, or physics; Additional desired (but not required) skills: programming experience in Bash, Python, and/or Matlab, as well as experience in neuroimaging data analyses; knowledge of software packages, such as FreeSurfer, FSL, AFNI, SPM, CONN, R. The position is available for one year with the possibility of extension for additional years based on satisfactory performance and availability of funds.
+Desired qualifications include: Bachelor’s degree in psychology, neuroscience, computer science, data science, engineering, or physics; Additional desired (but not required) skills: programming experience in Bash, Python, and/or Matlab, as well as experience in neuroimaging data analyses; knowledge of software packages, such as FreeSurfer, FSL, AFNI, SPM, CONN, R. The position is available for one year with the possibility of extension for additional years based on satisfactory performance and availability of funds.

 Graduate Students

-Dr. Hayes will be accepting applications for students to begin in Fall 2023.
 Dr. Hayes accepts doctoral students from the clinical and cognitive neuroscience program (program overview).
 Students with interests in one or a combination of the following may be a good fit for the lab: memory, structural MRI, functional MRI (fMRI), aging, neurodegenerative disease, and health factors (aerobic fitness, strength, mobility).
 Check out our publications page to learn more about our research.

 If you want to know more about what life is like in Columbus and at Ohio State University, check out this video from Jessica, a current B-BAL grad student, to learn more: